wangyuantao/azure-rest-api-specs/documentation/README.md

 [Conversation Chapters](#conversation-chapters)

 The input is conversation transcript or chat messages.
 The output is chapter title.
+Use this feature to create table of content or bullet points of long conversation.

 [Conversation Narrative](#conversation-narrative)